kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 CASP (Critical Assessment of Techniques for Protein Structure Prediction) and CAPRI (Critical Assessment of PRedicted Interactions) are world-wide experiments focused on the blind testing of methods for protein structural bioinformatics.

+**2020**
+: Contributed to one of the top performances (ranked 2nd) in modeling structures of protein complexes in CASP14 and CASP14-CAPRI experiments.
+Group "Venclovas", members: Olechnovič K, Dapkūnas J, Venclovas Č.

 **2019**
 : Contributed to one of the top performances (ranked 3rd) in modeling structures of protein complexes in the CAPRI experiment rounds 38–45.